 But in reality - this is not what real abundance or what miracles are made of.
 Cash in the hand or money in the bank may feel like a miracle, but it's not what adds real value to our life.

 In what ways have you felt gratitude in your life?

 It may have been when you experienced that warm feeling of being loved or cared for, or feeling thankful that your current needs were being met.

 Feeling grateful feels good, and it can have a positive effect on our health and emotional well-being.

 But how do we stay feeling grateful?
 Sometimes it just feels too hard!

 Can you imagine feeling free from clutter in your life?

-  Clutter does more harm to our mental and physical health than we care to realise.
+Clutter is toxic and does more harm to our emotional, mental and physical wellbeing than we realise.